AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

  # save columns 'c1' and 'c2' of table 'UNO' to TTree 'trsel1' in files 'myskim'_x.root and
  # save columns 'c6', 'c7' and 'c8' of table 'DUE' to TTree 'trsel2' in files 'myskim'_x.root.
  # Merge 50 time frames in each file.

+--json-file myconfig.json
+ # accordng to the contents of myconfig.json
 ```

 #### Limitations

-If the provided `--keep` option contains two `DataOuputDescriptions` with equal combination of `tree` and `file` then the processing will be stopped!
-It is not pssible to save two trees with equal name to a given file.
+If in any case two `DataOuputDescriptions` are provided which have equal combinations of
+the `tree` and `file` parameters then the processing is stopped!
+It is not possible to save
+two trees with equal name to a given file.

 ### Possible ideas